After launching Cup Print in the USA following such success in Europe, it’s time to reflect back on the last year or so on this awesome journey.

 When we researched the paper cup industry, we realized there was a huge problem to be solved.

-The cup manufacturers had approached the problem by looking at machinery they have and working forward.
+The existing paper cup manufacturers had approached the problem by looking at machinery they have and working forward.

 We approached it by looking at the customers needs and working backwards to install the equipment that corresponds to the customer ideal requirements.